LalaNguyen/lalanguyen.github.io/_posts/2017-05-11-how-EADD-works-in-simulation.markdown

 * `EADD` copies 4KB of data from unprotected memory outside of EPC to the allocated EPC selected by system software
 * `EADD` updates `Page Table Entry` for the new mapping inside EPC
 * The system software (OS/Hypervisor) is responsible for selecting (1)  free EPC page, (2) type of page to be added, (3) attribute of the page, (4) content of the page, and (5) the SECS to which the page is added to.
 So the `SECS` is determined by the untrusted system software.
 * `EADD` asks the processor to associate the page to the `protected SECS` provided as input.
+This association happens in `EPCM`.
 During the association, protected `SECS.MRENCLAVE` is updated by `EEXTEND`
 * `EADD` records `EPCM` information in a cryptographic log stored in `SECS`.
 * `EADD` asks the processor to initialize the EPCM entry to add the type of page (e.g., PT_REG or PT_TCS), the  linear address used by enclave to access the page, and the enclave RWX permission on the page